nergalex/f5-aks-kic-lab/source/class8/module2/module2.rst

    :width: 900
    :alt: NGINX Plus validates the JWT before passing the request to the API endpoints

-Validating the Claimed Scope
+Validating the Claimed Scope and Audience
 ================================================================
 NGINX *Secure Access* gateway provides support for JWT authentication and sophisticated configuration solutions based on the information contained within the JWT itself.
-The App SQUAD defines fine grained ``scope`` as required in the Public LB routing policy, for example:
+The App SQUAD defines fine grained ``scope`` and ``Audience`` as required in the Public LB routing policy, for example:
     - per App: Public LB default HTTP route,
     - per Service: Public LB specific HTTP route that matches a Host
     - per micro-service: Public specific HTTP route that matches a PATH